 We have hired Morrow & Co., LLC to assist in the proxy solicitation process.
-We will pay that firm a fee of \$36,000 plus disbursements.
+We will pay that firm an initial fee of \$18,500, including disbursements and, if the proposals presented at the special meetings are approved by our stockholders and warrantholders, we will pay Morrow & Co., LLC an additional fee of \$25,000.